Deep Finite Volume Method for Partial Differential Equations: Introduction

+It is worth noting that schemes similar to \eqref{disLaplace1} and \eqref{lossnovel1} can be designed also for general second-order differential equations or even higher-order equations.

+We conduct numerous numerical experiments to validate the effectiveness of DFVM.
+Firstly, in Section 3.1, we assess the efficiency of \eqref{disLaplace1} on randomly chosen networks \( u_\theta \).
+We will show that with an appropriate \( h \) (e.g., \( 10^{-5} \)), it achieves a mean absolute error (MAE) of approximately \( 10^{-11} \) compared to AD, while requiring less computational time.
+Secondly, we apply DFVM to solve various types of PDEs, such as the Poisson equation across four distinct cases, highlighting its capabilities in handling singular problems, high-dimensional equations, and complex domains, including adaptive strategies.
+Additionally, we demonstrate DFVM's efficacy in solving higher-order equations like the biharmonic and Cahn-Hilliard equations, and showcase its application to parabolic equations such as the Black-Scholes equation.

 The rest of the paper is organized as follows.
-In Section 2, we introduce the neural network architecture used in this paper.
-In Section 3, we introduce DFVM for high-dimensional PDEs.
-Numerical results for four types of PDEs are provided to illustrate the performance of DFVM in Section 4.
-A brief Conclusions and discussion are drawn in Section 5.
+In Section 2, we provide a detailed presentation of the DFVM for solving PDEs.
+In Section 3, we present numerous numerical experiments to demonstrate the effectiveness of the DFVM.
+Finally, we conclude with a brief summary and discussion in Section 4.